His Holiness the Dalai Lama opens the Buddha exhibition with a dialogue about Compassion and Technology

 Diederick Croese, CEO SingularityU The Netherlands: “more than ever, we are forced by progress to carefully examine with each other our habits, ethics, culture and politics.
 Only then, we can consciously work towards a better future, for ourselves and our children.
-I’m very humbled to have His Holiness the Dalai Lama joining us for this dialogue and to share some of his perspectives about the role of technology in our lives.”
+I’m very humbled that His Holiness the Dalai Lama will join us for this dialogue to share some of his perspectives on the role of technology in our lives.”

 The event, only for invitees, will be attended by members of religious communities, scholars, politicians, journalists, innovators, (high school) students and artists.
 The following people will participate in the dialogues with HH the Dalai Lama: